 Derek lives in Kent and makes his living from running Chislehurst Bridge Club and teaching bridge to players of all levels.
 More recently, Derek has returned to education and is currently working for a PhD in mathematics (more specifically in design theory, which is a branch of combinatorics) at Queen Mary College, University of London.

 Derek learnt to play bridge in the 1980s but took what turned out to be about a ten-year break from competitive play in 1995.
 His achievements in bridge, before and after the temporary retirement, include representing England at the European Championships and World Olympiad, winning the 1989 Under-25s World Championships, some European events and on the national scene, amongst others, the Gold Cup, the Premier League and Crockfords, each more than once.

-Derek was NPC of the women's team which won gold at the 2016 European Chmapionships, a silver medal at the European Championships in 2014, and a bronze medal at the Venice Cup in 2015.
+Derek was NPC of the women's team which won gold at the 2016 European Championships, a silver medal at the European Championships in 2014 and Venice Cup in 2017, and a bronze medal at the Venice Cup in 2015.